 The different features of SDL 2.0 (screen/video handling, audio handling, keyboard handling, and so on) have to be initilized individually using the

 It will return 0 on success and a negative error code on failure.
-You may wonder about the variable types SInt32 and UInt32.
+You may wonder about the variable types SInt32 and UInt32 in the SDL_Init function declaration.
 Such integer types (which we will see in other chapters again) originate from the original C-language SDL 2.0 code.
 For an easier translation to Free Pascal they were kept.
 The S and U mean “signed” (negative values possible) and “unsigned” (values greater or equal zero only), the Int stands for “integer” and the number stands for the bit value.
 So UInt32 is an 32 bit unsigned integer (which corresponds to Free Pascal’s longword).

 In the first example we want to initialize the SDL 2.0 video subsystem for screen handling.
 The following code example shows the frame of a typical SDL 2.0 application.